thephpleague/csv/docs/9.0/reader/resultset.md

 }
 ~~~

-### Usage with the column names
+### Usage with the header

-If the `ResultSet::getColumnNames` is not an empty `array` the found records keys will contains the method returned values.
+If the `ResultSet::getHeader` is not an empty `array` the found records keys will contains the method returned values.

 ~~~php
 <?php